NotDroidUser/Readability4J/README.md

 The extracted text then can be used for indexing web pages, to provide the user a pleasant reading experience and similar.

-As it‘s compatible with Mozilla‘s Readability.js it produces exact the same output as you would see in Firefox‘s Reader View (just some white spaces differ due to Jsoup‘s different formatting, but you can‘t see them anyway).
+As it‘s compatible with Mozilla‘s Readability.js it produces almost exact the same output as you would see in Firefox‘s Reader View (just some differ due to Jsoup‘s don't behave exactly in some cases, yet some things that you can‘t see them anyway).

 ## Setup